reagento/adaptix/README.md

 So the order of type arguments is important.

-Serialization is also very simple:
+Serialization is also very simple: use `serializer` or `load` methods
 ```python
 factory = Factory()  # create it only once
 serializer = factory.serializer(Book)  # you can reuse ot